reinaldonetof/MatLabGUI/README.md

-#SPlay em MatLab
+# SPlay in MatLab
-Software desenvolvido em MatLab capaz de reproduzir vídeos e gerar legendas!
+- Software developed in MatLab capable of playing videos and generating subtitles
-É necessário estar com o Windows Media Player no computador.
+> You must be running Windows Media Player on your computer.